 2: Monitor the Date and Time Settings on your Mac

-Another effective solution for fixing the issue of incorrect date and time on the Mac is to verify whether the date and time settings have a few options enabled or not.
-Make sure to have the admin permission on you before getting into this process.
-To monitor your Mac’s Date and Time settings, go through the procedure explained below.
+Another effective solution for fixing the issue of incorrect date and time on the Mac is verifying whether the date and time settings have a few options enabled.
+Ensure you have the admin permission before getting into this process.
+To monitor your Mac’s Date and Time settings, follow the procedure below.

 Step.
 1→ Tap on the Apple menu at the top left corner of your display and select system preferences.

 Step.
 2→ Now click on the Date & Time settings in the system preferences tab.

 Step.
 3→ Then, check if the option labeled as “Set Date and Time Automatically” is enabled or not.
 If the option is turned off, check the box before it to enable the setting.

 Once the “Set Date and Time Automatically” option is enabled, your MacBook will automatically configure itself to set the date and time by connecting to Apple’s Time service.